MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/global-manager-hosted-control.md

 <a name="predefined"></a>
 ## Predefined UII actions
  Global Manager provides a series of predefined actions that allow you to manipulate the Common Data Service platform record data through the web services.
-These can be used during configuration to perform advanced functions in the Common Data Service platform.
+The predefined actions can be used during configuration to perform advanced functions in the Common Data Service platform.

  The following predefined UII actions are available for the **Global Manager** hosted control type: